Niruichen/gitskills/README.md

 # gitskills
-Creating a new branch is quick and Simple. adsfgljkm vvavmamvlka
+Creating a new branch is very quick and Simple. adsfgljkm vvavmamvlka